All Episodes

 It's the laws of supply and demand.

-And he equated this to supply and demand.
+He equated this to supply and demand.

-If the Republican Party participates full bore in the full authorization of Obamacare, 61% of the American people oppose Obamacare.
+If the Republican Party participates full bore in the full authorization of Obamacare, 61% of American people oppose Obamacare.

 If the Republican Party goes along with it, why would anybody vote for them?

-Where are the people in the party that are willing to reflect, stand up and represent the majority thinking in the party?
+Where are the people in the party that are willing to reflect, stand up, and represent the majority thinking in the party?

 And at some point, somebody like that is going to surface.